fadado/jqt/docs/content/engine.md

 ## General operation

-<%cite jqt> orchestrates several shell utilities to transform MarkDown text and
-YAML or JSON data into a final HTML document.
-The transformation is driven by a template, where HTML is mixed with <%cite jq> snippets to implement the transformation logic.
+_jqt_ orchestrates several shell utilities to transform MarkDown text and YAML or JSON data into a final HTML document.
+The transformation is driven by a template, where HTML is mixed with _jq_ snippets to implement the transformation logic.
-This diagram shows how document, template and metadata inputs are combined by
-<%cite jqt> to produce the final HTML output.
+This diagram shows how document, template and metadata inputs are combined by _jqt_ to produce the final HTML output.

 <%include "FLOW.md">

-## The `jqt`command
+## Invoking _jqt_

 ### Syntax